Hands-on Gear Review

 Weight & Bulk

 Weighing in at 13.4oz, the Aegis Jacket is one of the lighter models in our sample set.
 It is not a minimalist, super-lightweight model, but it it weighs a whole three ounces less than its comfortable cousin, the Marmot Oracle.
 It is light enough to bring along on extended trekking trips and, in our opinion, strikes an excellent balance between economy of weight, comfort, and features.
-If looking for a lighter weight piece, the Montane Minimus Jacket is our favorite lightweight rain shell and the Outdoor Research Helium 2 is also notable at only 6.3 ounces, half the weight of the Aegis and it packs down into a small, convenient package.
+If looking for a lighter weight piece, the Montane Minimus Jacket is our favorite lightweight rain shell and the Outdoor Research Helium 2 - Men's is also notable at only 6.3 ounces, half the weight of the Aegis and it packs down into a small, convenient package.

 This jacket shines in any activity during wet or rainy conditions: backpacking, hiking, biking, camping, and general around town use.
 Since it is is middle of the road in terms of weight and has some comfort features, it is a versatile piece that can be used for any activity you need it for.